Add a new virtual user to the server.

 with a username that already exists, that record is replaced with the

 values passed to this method.
-You cannot use this method to create a

 The virtual users created by this method exist only as long as the